The EU Referendum: what it means for trade marks

 1) CTMs are great value

 The official fees in relation to a CTM application in three classes are currently 900 Euros, with 150 Euros per additional class filed at the same time.
 This is a significantly lower cost than filing separate national applications.
-If the EU expands to cover a new country, your CTM is automatically extended.
+If, after the EU Referendum, the EU expands to cover a new country, your CTM is automatically extended.